paulet-art/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 9 -  script that sets the mode of the file hello task 10- script that sets the mode of the file hello the same as olleh’s mode task 11 - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users script that creates a directory called my_dir with permissions 751 in the working directory
+task 9 -  script that sets the mode of the file hello task 10- script that sets the mode of the file hello the same as olleh’s mode task 11 - script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users task 12 - script that creates a directory called my_dir with permissions 751 in the working directory